53845714nF/MarketMinder/Readme.md

 ## Installation

 To install the MarketMinder, clone the repository to your local machine.
-Next, use Docker to run the docker-compose.yml file.
+Next, use Docker to run the `compose.yml` file.
 ```
-docker compose up
+sudo docker compose up
 ```
 Once the containers are running, you can access the application at http://localhost

 ## Technologies
 The MarketMinder is built with the following technologies:

-### Backend
+### Backend^
  - Flask
  - Flask-sqlalchemy
  - Flask-login